angular/angular/aio/content/guide/build.md

 You may find it necessary to target specific browsers or exclude certain browser versions from your build.

 Internally, Autoprefixer relies on a library called [Browserslist](https://github.com/browserslist/browserslist) to figure out which browsers to support with prefixing.
-Browserlist looks for configuration options in a `browserlist` property of the package configuration file, or in a configuration file named `.browserslistrc`.
+Browserlist looks for configuration options in a `browserslist` property of the package configuration file, or in a configuration file named `.browserslistrc`.
-Autoprefixer looks for the Browserlist configuration when it prefixes your CSS.
+Autoprefixer looks for the `browserslist` configuration when it prefixes your CSS.

 * You can tell Autoprefixer what browsers to target by adding a browserslist property to the package configuration file, `package.json`:
 ```